News & notices

 Expedited cancellation program: In March of 2018, the TTAB began a pilot program to expedite certain cancellation cases involving only nonuse and/or abandonment claims.
 The pilot program was developed after careful consideration of public comments on proposals for a streamlined cancellation proceeding.
 Visit our new web page to get more information about the expedited cancellation program, including background, goals, how it works and how to elect to participate.

 Standard protective order collaboration: As a result of a past collaborative discussion, four entities provided comments and suggestions by January 31, 2018 on the Board's standard protective order (SPO).
 Under the SPO, in-house counsel has access to information and materials designated "Confidential - For Attorneys' Eyes Only (trade secret/commercially sensitive)" (AEO) only upon an appropriate showing and approval by the Board.
 Two entities expressed their opinion that in-house counsel should have access to AEO as a matter of course.
 As the entities are split in their view on this matter, TTAB is seeking additional input and discussion, prompted by detailed questions.
-The closing date for accepting comments is March 31, 2019.
+The closing date for accepting comments is extended to June 30, 2019.
 Instructions for using the IdeaScale collaboration website are provided.

 ESTTA enhancements and tips: View the ESTTA help file for technical requirements, pre-filing information, recent enhancements, known issues and filing tips.